Logical Fallacy

 Redressing the Fallacy

-We must not assume that the middle ground is always the better answer.
-Some viewpoints and some actions are so reprehensible that there is no good reason to assume that the middle ground is better.
-Between the two extremes of murder is always wrong and murder everyone, the middle ground of murder 50 percent of the people is clearly wrong.
-If your interlocutor assumes the middle ground is the correct viewpoint, invite them to explicitly state reasons why the middle ground is the better viewpoint.
-That the middle ground is the correct view cannot be assumed; it must be argued for.
+Some viewpoints are so reprehensible that there is no good reason to assume the middle ground is better.
+Between “murder is always wrong” and “murder everyone,” the middle ground of “murder 50 percent of people” is clearly wrong.
+If your interlocutor assumes the middle ground is correct, invite them to explicitly argue why, rather than assuming it.